Anthony Jeffrey: Later career

 On 23 January 2014, Jeffrey signed for Wycombe Wanderers until the end of the 2013–14 season.
 He was released in May 2014.

 He subsequently returned to Boreham Wood in December 2014.
 He then moved up a division to join Conference Premier outfit Welling United the following month in January 2015.

 In the summer of 2015 he linked up with National League South side Concord Rangers.
 Only a few months later however, in October 2015, he returned to Boreham Wood, who had since been promoted into the National League, on loan.
 His loan move turned into a permanent move in December 2015 after he agreed a deal to stay at Boreham Wood until the end of the 2015–16 season.
 On 2 February 2016, it was announced that he had made a transfer deadline move to National League rivals Forest Green Rovers for an undisclosed fee.
 As part of the deal he was instantly loaned back to Boreham Wood.
 He made his Forest Green Rovers debut on 25 March 2016 in a 0–0 home draw against Aldershot Town.
-He would go on to appear in the 2016 National League play-off Final for the club at Wembley Stadium, appearing as a substitute in a 3–1 defeat to Grimsby Town.
+He would go on to appear in the 2016 National League play-off final for the club at Wembley Stadium, appearing as a substitute in a 3–1 defeat to Grimsby Town.
 On 15 July 2016, it was announced he had re-signed for Boreham Wood on a season long loan.
 He was released at the end of Forest Green Rovers' National League promotion winning season.

 Sutton United announced the capture of his signature in July 2017, penning a one-year contract.
 On 16 November 2017 Jeffrey joined Dover Athletic on loan until the end of January 2018.
 He was released by Sutton United in June 2018, and brought back to Dover Athletic on a permanent 1-year deal in July 2018.
 The contract was not extended.
 However, after being a free agent for months, he returned to The Whites in their 2–0 defeat to Halifax Town on 2 October 2019.

 On 10 September 2020, Jeffrey signed for National League side Wrexham following a successful trial.
 On 27 January 2021, it was confirmed that Jeffrey had left Wrexham following the expiry of his contract.

 Jeffrey was without a club until February 2022, when he signed for National League South strugglers Billericay Town.
 However, he could not save the club from relegation to the Isthmian League Premier Division.
 Jeffrey returned for another season with the club in July 2022.

+Following the expiry of his contract with Billericay Town, Jeffrey signed for Isthmian League Premier Division side Dulwich Hamlet ahead of the 2023–24 season.